MicrosoftDocs/ai-builder/ai-builder-docs/create-a-custom-prompt.md

 ---
-title: Create a custom prompt with Prompt Builder (preview)
+title: Create a custom prompt with prompt builder (preview)
-description: Learn how to create a custom prompt with Prompt Builder.
+description: Learn how to create a custom prompt with prompt builder.
 author: phil-cmd
 contributors:
   - phil-cmd